 The school principal will be notified of students who misbehave on the bus, who will follow school and division protocols to resolve the issues.
 Depending on the circumstances, the principal may suspend a student from riding the bus until the matter has been resolved.

-What should I do if my child is having problems with other children on the bus or the bus driver?
+What should I do if my child is having problems on the bus such as other children, safety concerns or even the bus driver?

 Why does my child have to cross a busy road to get to their pick-up location?